Maseerah03/Maseerahs-LearnsConnect/DYNAMIC_STATS_README.md

 # Dynamic Landing Page Statistics

-This document explains how the EduXperience landing page now displays real-time statistics fetched from the database instead of static placeholder values.
+This document explains how the LearnsConnect landing page now displays real-time statistics fetched from the database instead of static placeholder values.

 ## Overview